Everything you need to build a broadcast control room

 Broadcast control rooms create a centralized hub for production crews so that they can be in one room easily communicate with each other.
 Enabling the production team to see everything that is going on in the main room, on the event screens and on the live streams.
 Some broadcast control rooms integrate multiple rows of monitors on each desk, while others use video walls.
 But the specific needs of the company, the requirements of its users and the purpose of the room will inform its design.

-To build a custom broadcast control room, consider the needs of the different stakeholders, both inside and outside the room, as well as the the tangible and intangible factors that will affect the ergonomics of your floor’s layout.
+To build a custom broadcast control room, consider the needs of the different stakeholders, both inside and outside the room, as well as the the tangible and intangible factors that will affect the ergonomics of the floor’s layout.

 For example, some broadcast control rooms will require their studio to have flexibility in production, audio mixing, live switching, graphics, router control, storyboarding, automation in audio, lighting, and control systems.
 Some of the applications include production control rooms (PCR), television broadcast studios, studios, rack rooms, audio control rooms, and editing consoles.
 For that you will need different types of consoles, each suited for a particular task.